4 Day Bangkok Itinerary: How To Make The Most Of Your Trip

 An outside market in Bangkok lined with umbrella covered stalls

 Start your second morning with a Thai cooking class.
-Many classes include a visit to a local market to pick fresh herbs and spices before teaching you how to prepare traditional dishes like Tom Yum soup, papaya salad, and red curry.
-It’s a fun and tasty way to immerse yourself in Thai cuisine.
+Many classes include a stop at a local market where you’ll pick up fresh herbs and ingredients before learning how to make traditional dishes like Tom Yum soup, papaya salad, and red curry.
+I loved taking a cooking class in Thailand, and it ended up being one of my favorite experiences from the trip.

 After lunch (which you’ll have cooked yourself), take a canal boat tour through the Thonburi district.
-This quieter part of the city shows a different side of Bangkok, with wooden stilt houses, local markets, and temples along the water.
+This quieter part of Bangkok shows a completely different side of the city, with wooden stilt houses, local markets, and temples lining the water.

-If you have some free time today, head to another temple (listed above on Day 1) that you didn’t have time for yesterday.
+If you still have time today, visit another temple from day one that you didn’t get a chance to see yesterday.

 Day 3: Floating Markets and Chinatown Food Crawl

-Get an early start on day 3 of this itinerary and visit one of Bangkok’s floating markets.
-Damnoen Saduak is the most popular, but it’s about 1.5 hours from the city.
-If you decide to do this one, I recommend booking a tour, which will include transportation to the market.
+Get an early start on day 3 and visit one of Bangkok’s famous floating markets.
+Damnoen Saduak is the most popular option, but it’s about 1.5 hours from the city.
+If you decide to visit, I recommend booking a tour so transportation is included.

 Me waiting for my order in a stall in Bangkok

-If you prefer something closer to the city, head to Taling Chan Floating Market, where you can take a boat ride and sample grilled fish, Thai desserts, and fresh coconut juice.
+If you want something closer to Bangkok, head to Taling Chan Floating Market instead.
+Here, you can take a boat ride and try local foods like grilled fish, Thai desserts, and fresh coconut juice.

-After returning to the city, spend the afternoon in Chinatown.
-Walk along Yaowarat Road, stopping at street stalls and local eateries for a food crawl.
+After returning to the city, spend the afternoon exploring Chinatown.
+Walk along Yaowarat Road and stop at street stalls and local restaurants for a food crawl.

-• Try crispy pork belly at Nai Ek Roll Noodles.
+• Crispy pork belly at Nai Ek Roll Noodles

-• Order grilled prawns and oyster omelets from street vendors.
+• Grilled prawns and oyster omelets from street vendors

-• Cool off with a bowl of Thai-Chinese herbal dessert soup or fresh fruit smoothies.
+• Thai-Chinese herbal dessert soup or fresh fruit smoothies

-Before leaving Chinatown, visit the Wat Mangkon Kamalawat temple, a significant Chinese Buddhist temple in Bangkok.
+Before leaving Chinatown, stop by Wat Mangkon Kamalawat, one of the most important Chinese Buddhist temples in Bangkok.

 Day 4: Jim Thompson House, Shopping, and Rooftop Dining